It’s that time of the year again. 2016 is already coming to a close, and I’m preparing for a new 12 months of goals, travel, and life.

 March // Oregon

-Kendall and I couchsurfed in Bend for St. Patrick’s Day and met some lovely new friends.
-We made it into a road trip and saw Crater Lake in the winter, and visited my 94 year-old grandmother in Myrtle Creek, before heading back up to Portland.
+My partner and I couchsurfed in Bend for St. Patrick’s Day and met some lovely new friends.
+We made it into a road trip and saw Crater Lake in the winter, and visited my 94 year-old grandmother in Myrtle Creek before heading back up to Portland.

 “I’ve always whole-heartedly believed in surrounding yourself with positive things – whether that be your relationships, job, or outlook in life.
 And so, I’m taking my life and moving it to Asia at the end of this year to see what positive aspects I can find in myself and others.” – On Leaving Behind the Idea of Home